amiltner/Saggitarius/README.md

-# Saggitarius
+# GrammarToLP
-Saggitarius: A DSL for Specifying Grammatical Domains
+Converts grammars to Logic Programs for ProSynth